filisko/testable-functions/README.md

         return true;
     },

-    // a stack of values that will be used for the next function call
+    // a stack of values that will be used for each function call
     // it throws an exception when the stack is already consumed 'some_function' => new FakeStack([true, false, 1, 2]),
 ]);